Ebad-S/QUT/README.md

 <!-- - [Assignment 1: Title](path/to/assignment1)
 - [Assignment 2: Title](path/to/assignment2) -->

-*... add more assignments as they are given ...*
+*... more assignments will be added as they are given ...*

 ## Projects